 Fortunately, Missouri has several fantastic resources available to parents and caregivers.
 From one-on-one installation help to local safety checks, there are trained experts ready to guide you.
 Taking an hour to meet with one of these professionals can make all the difference.
 Think of it as a quick, free lesson that protects your most precious cargo.
 Below, we’ll walk through some of the best places to find the help you need to feel confident every time you buckle your child in.

-Certified Installation Technicians
+Finding a Certified Installation Technician

 If you want direct, hands-on guidance from a highly trained expert, connecting with a certified installation technician is your best bet.
 These professionals have gone through extensive training to understand the ins and outs of every type of car seat and vehicle.
 The Missouri State Highway Patrol provides this service to the public.
 You can schedule an appointment with a Public Information/Education officer who will walk you through the installation process step-by-step.
 To set up a meeting, you can contact Troop C Headquarters at 636-300-2800.
 They’ll help you get it right and answer any questions you have.